-Ecuador prison melee flares for second time in weeks; at least 58 dead
+Ecuador prison melee flares for second time in weeks; at least 68 dead

 Located between the world’s two biggest producers of cocaine — Peru and Colombia — Ecuador has played a growing role in the international drug trade, according to current and former officials.
 As Mexican cartels have sought out partners in Ecuador’s criminal groups, the country’s gang wars have spilled into its overcrowded prisons, causing an explosion in violence.

 Ecuador’s prison system has a capacity to manage fewer than 30,000 inmates, but houses 39,000.
+About 9,000 of them are in the Litoral Penitentiary, the country’s largest prison.

-Across Latin America, which has some of the highest incarceration rates in the world, notoriously packed prisons and turf wars among drug cartels have led to a series of bloody prison riots over the past few decades.
+Across Latin America, which has some of the highest incarceration rates in the world, notoriously packed prisons and turf wars among drug cartels have led to multiple bloody prison riots over the past few decades.

+Ecuador’s attorney general’s office said it has opened an investigation into the violence, and urged state institutions to take “urgent measures” to address the crisis in the country’s prisons.
+It called on the judicial system to address the fact that 40 percent of inmates have not received a sentence.

+In response to this weekend’s violence, inmates in a prison in the neighboring province of Azuay refused to eat their meals, officials said, calling it an apparent “show of solidarity.”

-On Saturday, a familiar scene took place outside the penitentiary in Guayaquil: Dozens of families praying, protesting and waiting for news about their relatives in the prison.
+On Saturday, a familiar scene took place outside the penitentiary in Guayaquil: dozens of families praying, protesting and waiting for news about their relatives in the prison.

 “The military must take control,” read one of their signs.